CronyTips/CronyTips/content/post/2020/tachiyomi-open-source-manga-reader-for-android.md

 {{< vimeo 436399925 >}}

 Sources in Tachiyomi are called extension and you install them like apps because if tachiyomi had all sources in itself you would get updates almost daily and it would be a big download.
-So back on topic to install source extension's you need to open Tachiyomi app, then click on the browse in the lower menu.
+So back on topic to install source extensions you need to open Tachiyomi app, then click on the browse in the lower menu.
 Then change to extenstions menu with scrolling right to left or clicking on the extensions text.
 Then you have to chose what extension to install.
 In this example I use MangaLife.
 All you need to do is scroll down until you find MangaLife or any other extenstion and click on the install button.
 Installation is the same as tachiyomi app which means if it ask's you for installataion from `unknown source` enable it, come back and click install button again, then click install again and that is it.
 It will automatically go back into Tachiyomi app so don't think that something is wrong.

 ### Best extensions